AI Output Validation Is the Risk Layer Every Enterprise Is Skipping

 Hallucination as a catch-all obscures the specific failure modes you need to design against.

 Hallucination on named entities: the model confidently cites Article 22 Section 4(b) of a regulation.
 The article exists.
 The section does not.
 Or it exists but says something different.
-This isn’t a defect you can patch.
-It’s a fundamental property of how language models generate text.
+This is a fundamental property of how language models generate text, and no amount of patching will eliminate it.
 Fluency isn’t accuracy.
 EY’s analysis of hallucination risk in LLM deployments frames the specific professional-services risk bluntly: an LLM that fabricates a regulation, misstates an accounting principle, or invents a legal precedent can directly compromise compliance.

 Source: hatchworks.com/blog/gen-ai/ai-hallucination-risk-assessment/